go-masonry/docu-web/content/fx/groups/_index.md

     }
     ```

-4. Lastly in your application you need to provide the above `InternalSelfHandlersFxOption()` option to `Uber-FX` graph,
+4. Lastly, in your application you need to provide the above `InternalSelfHandlersFxOption()` option to `Uber-FX` graph,
    [here](https://github.com/go-masonry/mortar-demo/blob/master/workshop/main.go#L37) you can see how it's done in the demo.
     ```golang
     return fx.New(